crate/tsperf/tsperf/write/README.md

 ## Data Generator Schemas

 The Data Generator uses schemas to determine what kind of values to generate.
-These schemas are described in JSON-files.
+These schemas are described in JSON files.
 This chapter explains how to write schemas based on examples.

 ### Structure